tdmalone/working-plusplus/README.md

     $ heroku local

-ℹ️ _For more help on running `heroku local`, see the [Heroku Local Dev Center article](https://devcenter.heroku.com/articles/heroku-local)._
+ℹ️ _For more help on using `heroku local`, see the [Heroku Local Dev Center article](https://devcenter.heroku.com/articles/heroku-local)._

 If you make changes to the app, press Ctrl+C to exit, and then run it again.